ipython/ipython-website/citing.rst

  Citing IPython
 ================

-If IPython been significant to a project that leads to an academic publication, please acknowledge that fact by citing the project.
+If IPython has been significant to a project that leads to an academic publication, please acknowledge that fact by citing the project.
 As of now, the canonical academic reference for IPython is `this paper
 <http://fperez.org/papers/ipython07_pe-gr_cise.pdf>`_, for which here are both